• Introduction to Proto-Indo-European Religion

 well she treats them.

 Oddly enough the name of the Goddess Frea or Fræa never appears in the standard dictionary of Old English (Bosworth and Toller) even though Layamon’s Brut is one of the works that was indexed to produce this dictionary.
-Her name also got left out of the Thesaurus of Old English by Jane Roberts et al. which lists neither Frigg nor Freya among Northern Gods (item 16.01.06.01, on page 660).
-I guess it slipped their minds.
-She is also not even mentioned under the spellings Freya, Freyja or Frea on the Anglo-Saxon Paganism article on Wikipedia (as of April 22, 2013) though she still appears on the Simple English version, so she has probably been carefully removed from the standard article.
+Her name also got left out of the Thesaurus of Old English by Jane Roberts et alia which lists neither Frigg nor Freya among Northern Gods (item 16.01.06.01, on page 660).
+She is also not mentioned under the spellings Freya, Freyja or Frea on the Anglo-Saxon Paganism article on Wikipedia (as of April 22, 2013) though she still appears on the Simple English version, so she has probably been carefully removed from the standard article.

 Songs of Freya It is necessary when studying a particular Goddess to check and see if people actually worship her.
 This is important because some personified beings like “Mother Nature” or “Lady Liberty” are not actually worshiped (or maybe they are!).
 A typical method is to check for invocations, that is prayers directed to a particular Goddess; offerings or other evidence that something is actually given to a Goddess; requests which indicate that she is considered powerful and necessary in some way, and finally songs of praise which show that she is loved and admired.
-There are other elements besides these, and it is not likely that examples will be found for each Goddess in each language.
 Following are a number of invocations for Freya given here from the ancient sources.
-In addition to the example in Layamon given above, these texts show that Freya was worshiped.
+In addition to the example in Layamon’s Brut given above, these texts show that Freya was worshiped.

 An Invocation for Freya is found in Old Norse in the Elder Edda,